 - A farmers’ scientists’ interaction to evolve solutions for the problems faced in adopting SRI (System of Rice Intensification) method of cultivation involving farmers and scientists from Universities and Research stations was conducted.

-- Trainers training program for farmers have been conducted on organic farming and the staff of CIKS and farmers have participated in exhibitions and meetings
+- Trainers training programme for farmers have been conducted on organic farming and the staff of CIKS and farmers have participated in exhibitions and meetings

 Experiments and surveys have been conducted on the management of rats in paddy fields by the traditional method.
 Rat management was done with the help of Irula expertise in farmers’ fields at Sirkazhi taluk.
 Rat management method facilitated by CIKS was welcomed by the farmers who wanted it to be repeated again whenever rat population went beyond control.